edwinpmui/loot_rush_app/README.md

 ViewModels:
 - PictureViewModel
-  - Handles the loading of images, and generates the pieces collected for the image so that PictureView renders the right grid and CollectionView displays the correct numbers
+  - Handles the generation of the pieces collected for the image so that PictureView renders the right grid and CollectionView displays the correct numbers
 - RushViewModel
   - Handles getting current rush location, other location managers, detecting if the user is close to a route, and generating routes at random